 When you’re sent a shareable link, please copy it exactly and insert it into your website, email or document as an accessible link.

 Never copy or share Office 365 links directly from your web browser.
-Those are not shareable links.
+Those URLs are not shareable links.

 Best practices for sharing documents on your website